 What are the fundamentals for good alcohol packaging design?

-Develop a clear brand identity, use your packaging to tell a story, and find ways for your brand to stand out against the competition.
+The fundamentals of great liquor bottle packaging and design consist of: developing a clear brand identity, using your packaging to tell a story, and finding ways for your brand to stand out against the competition.

 How do you package alcohol for shipping?